corinbz/minishell/corin_notes.md

-echo $ (with something that doesn't exist) --> segfault
+Things to fix:

-				should give back a empty line and a new prompt redirection with out a file is exiting the program
+1. echo $ (with something that doesn't exist) --> segfault should give back a empty line and a new prompt (echo $dkf)

-multiple redirection out write in the first file
+2. redirection without a file is exiting the program

-outside quotes need to be removed
+3. multiple redirection out write in the first file

-un closing quotes shouldn't work
+4. un closing quotes shouldn't work (echo "hello')

-first and last char '|' should give an error message export -> export=
+5. first and last char '|' should give an error message export -> export=

-pipe inside quotes should be ignored
+6. pipe inside quotes should be ignored